Walking on Sunshine (film): Plot

 The opening scene shows Taylor and her boyfriend, Raf, by the sea.
 Raf wants Taylor to stay with him in Italy, but Taylor wishes to go to university and start her "real life".

-Three years later, Taylor goes to the south Italian region of Apulia on holiday ("Holiday").
-Her sister Maddie, who went there five weeks before upon Taylor's instruction to get over a break-up with her boyfriend Doug, greets her when she arrives and surprises Taylor with her extravagant house and their friend Lil.
-Maddie also reveals she is getting married in two days, which shocks Taylor ("Venus").
-Lil reveals that Taylor had a boyfriend in Apulia on her holiday three years ago, but Taylor explains she doesn't want to rekindle her relationship with him.
-Taylor then goes down to the beach to see if she recognizes anybody from her holiday three years ago.
-She is reunited with her friend Elena and her boyfriend Enrico, as well as her friend Mikey.
-Taylor sees Raf on the beach and follows him cleverly ("How Will I Know?") before falling right in front of him.
-Raf recognizes her and is about to greet her when Maddie runs over and kisses Raf, revealing that Raf is Maddie's fiancé.
-Raf, Elena, Mikey and Enrico are all very surprised that Maddie and Taylor are sisters as they don't think the pair have anything in common.
-Taylor is shocked that Maddie is marrying Raf, but pretends she doesn't know him, Elena, Enrico, or Mikey, despite Elena telling her she should tell Maddie the truth.
-Taylor declines, and tells her she would prefer to keep it a secret as not to worry Maddie.
+Three years later, Taylor goes to the south Italian region of Apulia on holiday ("Holiday") where she meets up with her sister Maddie, who, despite having recently broken up with her boyfriend, tells Taylor ("Venus") that she is getting married in two days.
+Maddie's friend, Lil, reveals that Taylor had a boyfriend in Apulia on her holiday three years ago, but Taylor explains she doesn't want to rekindle her relationship with him.
+Taylor goes down to the beach where she is reunited with her friends Mikey, Elena and Enrico.
+She spots Raf on the beach, and follows him ("How Will I Know?").
+He recognizes her and is about to greet her when Maddie runs over and kisses him, revealing that Raf is Maddie's fiancé.
+In order to protect Maddie, Taylor pretends she doesn't know Raf, Elena, Enrico, or Mikey.

 Later on that night the group attends a dinner, where Raf makes a speech about Maddie that brings Taylor to tears, which she disguises.
 Maddie makes a speech ("The Power of Love").
 Taylor goes outside to the bar and Raf follows her, saying that the relationship between them is "weird", which Taylor denies at first but then agrees with.
 Raf wants to tell Maddie about their relationship three years ago but Taylor refuses, wanting to protect Maddie and to stop her from feeling like a fool.

 The next day, Raf and Taylor are sent by Maddie to go and sort out their clothes and also the rings.
 Raf and Taylor argue about their past relationship and Taylor says she doesn't believe people should "sing from the rooftops", referring to people's feelings.
 Raf argues that if they do, they really mean it.
 Elena, Mikey and Enrico overhear and leave.
 However, when Raf and Taylor step out of the changing cubicles in their wedding outfits it is hinted that they still have feelings for each other.